1. Theogony: Clash of the Titans

 Hint! the Weeping Rock resembles truly a woman figure and can still be visited in today’s Turkey.

 Discover more tales from Greek Mythology while walking at the places where the events took place.
 Join one of our Mythology tours, or send us a tailor-made request to create a tour based on the mythological story you love the most.
-Out team of local experts and storytellers will make sure you will live your own myth in Greece!
+If you are a fan of Percy Jackson series, make sure to take a mythology trip to Greece in the footsteps of Percy Jackson.
+Our team of local experts and storytellers will make sure you will live your own myth in Greece!